 This is a collection of programs, scripts and descriptions to produce results in various publications.
 You can get the publications from the publication section of this webpage.
 Some of the code is relatively well documented, some isn’t.
 Feel free to use and modify the programs any way you want.
 If you need help understanding certain programs, I will try to help.
 But my time is limited, and for a lot of the old programs, I might not even remember anymore what exactly I did.
 That’s especially true for anything Matlab or Fortran since I haven’t used either in years.

-TB-MAC UGA Model - A file containing the R code and description of the model that was used by us to produce the results described in a multi-model project on TB intervention analysis (under review).”
+TB-MAC UGA Model - A file containing the R code and description of the model that was used by us to produce the results described in a multi-model project on TB intervention analysis.
+The results are described in Houben et al. (2016) Lancet Global Health.”

 TB Persistence - A collection of R scripts to run the simulations described in our 2014 PLoS One publication “Modeling the potential impact of host population survival on the evolution of M. tuberculosis latency.”